ibogoeska/interactive_rating_component/README.md

 # Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I dearly recommend to everyone who is new in this area to practise doing small and even bigger projects on their page.

 ## Table of contents